Skip to main content

 Choose a color combination to give the most comfortable contrast.

-A Literary Celebration of Islamic Heritage Month
+A Literary Celebration of Muslim American Heritage Month

 with Authors Eman Quotah and Majda Gama

-2026-01-17 14:00:00 2026-01-17 15:30:00 America/New_York A Literary Celebration of Islamic Heritage Month Come celebrate contemporary Islamic literary culture with two local luminaries!
+2026-01-17 14:00:00 2026-01-17 15:30:00 America/New_York A Literary Celebration of Muslim American Heritage Month Come celebrate contemporary Islamic literary culture with two local luminaries!
 Brigadier General Charles E. McGee Library -

 Saturday, January 17